-Objective 1.1: Objective 1.2: Maintain a favorable business climate in Essex Junction.
-Encourage the development of a diverse array of residential units in the Village Objective 1.2.
-Center and Pearl St. Districts.
+Objective 1.1: Maintain a favorable business climate in Essex Junction.
+Objective 1.2: Encourage the development of a diverse array of residential units in the Village Center and Pearl St. Districts.
 Objective 1.3: Consider performing market studies or other effort to identify and attract businesses to the Village to enhance Village life.
 Objective 1.4: Work with officials at IBM, as well as the other businesses located at the IBM campus, to meet their future development needs.
 Objective 1.5 Develop a plan for diversifying the IBM property.
 Objective 1.6: Encourage opportunities for bandwidth improvements.
 Objective 1.7: Support efforts to create a culture and environment that encourages entrepreneurs and their start-ups (i.e. co-working spaces, technology training, maker & hacker spaces).
-Objective 1.8: Work with Essex Economic Development Committee to help identify underutilized structures in the Village and assist in matching the landowners with business prospects.
+Objective 1.8: Work with Essex Economic Development Committee to help identify with business prospects.